ab4d/Ab3d.OculusWrap/README.md

 The core projects are based on the OculusWrap library that was created by MortInfinite (https://oculuswrap.codeplex.com/)

-The projects are compiled for .Net 4.0 CP and are using SharpDX 2.6.3 (the latest version of SharpDX that works with .Net 4.0).
-If you would like to use SharpDX 3.1 (or newer), you need to change the target framefork to .Net 4.5 (or higher) before updating SharpDX library.
+The projects are compiled for .Net 4.5 and are using SharpDX 4.2.

 2) Projects that work with Ab3d.DXEngine and Ab3d.PowerToys libraries: